Krazy Kong Album: Promotion

 The promotion for the album began in 1975 when Transatlantic released Krazy Kong backed with Bus Shelter Reggae.
 The single was put out in both England and France, although the French pressing has "Special Reggae" printed on the front.
 Although the album wasn't released for another six years, a second single surfaced on publisher's label Logo Records again featuring Return of Kong (a version different from the track on the album), the b-side being a non-album track; Nice to Know You're My Friend.

 Once the album was mixed, the leading single was advertised in the Otway & Barrett tour book of the time.
 To advertise the album, Barrett placed an ad in the Melody Maker also featuring two Eddie Stanton singles.
-Stanton later wrote several of the songs on Barrett's next album, Organic Bondage and The Wimp and The Wild's Focke Wolf.
+Stanton later wrote several of the songs on Barrett's next album, Organic Bondage and The Wimp & The Wild's "Focke Wolfe".
 All of Red Eye/Black Eye's releases were distributed by Spartan Records, an affiliate of Cherry Red.
 The album retailed at £3.99.